informatica-unica/lip/expr/sarithexpr/README.md

 failure (1 tests failed, 0 tests errored, ran 2 tests)
 ```

-As you can see, the test that failed is `test_progress`, as we imagined.
+You can see that the test that failed is `test_progress`, as we imagined.
 QCheck also provides a *counterexample*, i.e. the particular expression that violated the property:
 ```
 pred 0
 ```
 Oh, so that's why!
 Our naive typechecker gives `pred 0` the type `NatT`, but `pred 0` is neither a value nor it can take a step!
 In other words, it's **stuck**.
-A language where terms can get stuck violates the progress property.
+A language where well-typed terms can get stuck violates the progress property.

 The second test that QCheck ran is the type preservation check, which passed.
 This means that our interpreter won't make silly type judgments at runtime.

-*Exercise*: Think of a way to make the progress test pass.
+*Exercise*: Is it wise to give `pred 0` the type `NatT`?
+Think of ways to make the progress test pass and try to implement them.